sedouard/SmartDoorDemo/README.md

 The program will immediately start polling the input pins.
 In order for the program to keep running, Pin17 should be pulled to GROUND and Pin22 should be pulled to GROUND.
 A 'ready' LED can be attached to the output Pin4 and when you want the device to take a picture, pull Pin22 HIGH.

-See the blog post http://stevenedouard.com/running-code-raspberry-pi-send-photos-cloud for more information
+See the blog post http://stevenedouard.com/running-code-raspberry-pi-send-photos-cloud for more information on wiring up your pins.